Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/docs/TimeoutAndRetriesConfig.md

 ### Connection Retry config

 The retry options below can be changed from the default client configurations.
 These are:
 - `Retry Connect`: Maximum number of connection error retry attempts.
 Can be changed by passing the `retry_connect` option.
+Default value is 3.
 - `Retry Read`: Maximum number of socket read retry attempts.
 Can be changed by passing the `retry_read` option.
+Default value is 3.
 - `Retry Status`: Maximum number of retry attempts on error status codes.
 Can be changed by passing the `retry_status` option.
+Default value is 3.
 - `Retry On Status Codes`: A list of specific status codes to retry on.
 Can be changed by passing the `retry_on_status_codes` option.
+Default value is an empty list.
 - `Retry Backoff Factor`: Factor to calculate wait time between retry attempts.
 Can be changed by passing the `retry_backoff_factor` option.
 Default value is 0.8.

 More information on the SDK's default retry behaviors can be found in our error codes and retries [document](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/cosmos/azure-cosmos/docs/ErrorCodesAndRetries.md).